 According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, LAS states the bill would result in additional expenditures of \$31,131 from the State General Fund, of which \$27,261 would be for salaries, wages, subsistence, mileage, tolls, and travel time for eight legislators meeting six times.
 LAS also states the cost for a committee assistant would be \$3,870 for salaries and wages.
 Any fiscal effect associated with enactment of the bill is not reflected in The FY 2019 Governor's Budget Report.
-A revised fiscal estimate for the amended bill was not immediately available.
+A revised fiscal estimate for the substitute bill was not available at the time the Senate Committee on Utilities took action on the bill.